 Now that my hometown is back on top of the must visit destination list, here’s how to enjoy NYC on the cheap.

-It all helps make New York City the greatest city on the planet year-round, not just in June and July but year-round.
+It all helps make New York City the greatest city on the planet year-round, not just in November but year-round.

 Nearly everything here is FREE and family-friendly, and nothing is more than $25 per adult unless it is a free program with museum or zoo admission, supports a charity, or otherwise is a noteworthy special event.
 Some free events require registration.